Understanding Long Videos with Multimodal Language Models: Experiments

-We investigate generalization capabilities of our proposed \modelname by evaluating across datasets from robotics domain Open X-Embodiment \citep{open_x_embodiment_rt_x_2023}, following a QnA style formulation of the dataset (details in \Cref{app:openx}).
+\textbf{Action Recognition:} We investigate generalization capabilities of our proposed \modelname by evaluating across datasets from robotics domain Open X-Embodiment, following a QnA style formulation of the dataset (details in \Cref{app:openx}).
 We highlight visual differences of this data in \Cref{fig:dt_example}.
 We present evaluations in \Cref{tbl:robotics}, which indicate clear performance improvements for \modelname over the baseline from \cite{zhang2023llovi}.
 The purpose of this experiment is to evaluate the generality of our approach to video domains different from everyday natural videos.
 We take these promising results to indicate the strong generality of our framework.
-Furthermore, we note how our modality constrained variants do not perform significantly better than random on these robotics domain tasks (details in \Cref{app:modality}).
-We attribute this to the significant domain shift in terms of the world of operation in this domain (i.e. robotics tasks tend to involve controlled environments very different to what humans face on an everyday basis).
+Furthermore, we note how our modality constrained variants do not perform significantly better than random on robotics domain tasks (details in \Cref{app:modality}).
+We attribute this to significant domain shift in terms of the world of operation.